 Retired snowbirds who are looking for 55-plus campgrounds can check out Western Way RV Resort and South Forty RV Ranch.
 For fun with the whole family, try Tucson / Lazydays KOA or Crazy Horse RV Park.

 Thanks to its tropical weather, turquoise water, and shady palm trees, Florida is another top pick for snowbirds.
-It’s a great choice if you’re looking for community as well as amenities.
+It’s a great choice if you’re looking for a community and amenities.
 Consider wintering in the Florida Keys to take advantage of the many beaches, fishing and boating opportunities, and tiny towns to explore along the Overseas Highway.

-With plenty of golf courses, spas, shopping, and upscale dining, it’s no wonder Palm Springs is a fantastic option to wait out the colder months.
-The warm, dry desert heat is perfect for those looking to escape the snow, and there are many luxury RV resorts that are full of amenities.
+With its abundance of golf courses, spas, shopping, and upscale dining, Palm Springs is a fantastic option to wait out the colder months.
+The warm, dry desert heat is perfect for those looking to escape the snow, and there are many luxury RV resorts full of amenities.

 Florida isn’t the only state where snowbirds can relax on the beach.
 Myrtle Beach, South Carolina, gives visitors easy access to the ocean with fewer crowds.
 There are plenty of options for shopping, fishing, golf, and, of course, a sandy beach.
 Myrtle Beach is a fantastic place to spend the winter months on the East Coast.

 For those who love dining and nightlife, Las Vegas can’t be beat.
-The temperature stays warm throughout winter and with endless restaurants, shows, and shopping options, there’s always plenty to do.
-And nearby Red Rock Canyon National Conservation Area provides hiking for outdoor enthusiasts.
+The temperature stays warm throughout winter, and with endless restaurants, shows, and shopping options, there’s always plenty to do.
+Nearby Red Rock Canyon National Conservation Area provides hiking for outdoor enthusiasts.